TheHett/SymfonyValueObjectsBundle/README.md

 - Integer

-Includes serializers for `JMS/Serializer` and param converters
+Includes handlers for `JMS/Serializer` and param converters

 ## Installation